What Is a Seizure?

 What Is an Aura?

-- experience an unusual smell or taste
+- an unusual smell or taste

-- see flashing lights
+- seeing things like flashing lights

-- feel a sudden, intense emotion (such as fear)
+- sudden, intense emotion (such as fear)

 If your child had a seizure, the doctor probably will want you to see a pediatric neurologist (a doctor who treats brain, spine, and nervous system problems).
 The neurologist will ask questions about what happened during the seizure and do an exam.